News & Events

-John Lynch visits collaborators at the Federal University of Pelotas in Brasil.
+John Lynch visited collaborators at the Federal University of Pelotas in Brazil.
 This resulted in some exciting research collaborations and co-supervision of two PhD students who will hopefully be visiting Adelaide in the next year or two.

 Monday, 23 March 2015

 John Lynch visited collaborators at the Institute for Child Health in London.
 This resulted in a joint workshop to be held in July 2015 in London around causal mediation analysis in child health and development.

 Friday, 20 March 2015

 School Results Are Boosted by Improved Focus in Class

 "School Girl", by Elinor age 5